 It’s easy to skip over guided tours when you’re planning your vacation, thinking you’re keeping flexibility and spontaneity intact by going it alone.
 But that could be a mistake.
 Save for large-group bus tours where you’re herded around on someone else’s timetable, many of today’s guided tours are small, intimate groups of travelers guided by a local expert, and include a mix of guided days and free exploration.
 Still not convinced?
 Here are eight reasons to book a guided tour for your next vacation:

 1. Save time planning.
 Doing the necessary prep work and research to visit a new city is time consuming, not to mention the tedious organization of details.
-When you book a guided tour with pros such as Trafalgar and G Adventures, someone else takes care of all that planning, from lodging and transportation to meals, attractions, airport transfers and gratuities, so you don’t have to do anything but enjoy your trip.
-“We take care of you from start to finish—we’ll even check you into your hotels while you get a drink in the bar,” says Steve Lima, marketing manager for G Adventures, which offers over 700 guided trips around the globe.
+When you book a guided tour with pros such as Trafalgar, someone else takes care of all that planning, from lodging and transportation to meals, attractions, airport transfers and gratuities, so you don’t have to do anything but enjoy your trip.
+You’re taken care of you from start to finish.
 Many, like Trafalgar, offer VIP entry (read: skip the long lines) to iconic sites and luxury transportation around town.

 4. Add comfort and safety in unfamiliar places.
 There are likely a few destinations that you’d love to visit, but you wouldn’t feel safe traveling solo.
 “We’re finding people who have already explored Europe or the Americas and are eager to visit destinations like Asia, but [they’re] concerned about language barriers and going it alone,” says Wiseman, who recommends their Hidden Journeys trips for lesser-known destinations.

 6. Socialize with the locals and other travelers.
 “When traveling on a guided vacation, it’s not just about the must-see sites, but also about real and genuine experiences,” says Wiseman.
 “Every trip features authentic Insider Experiences, like sharing stories over a home-cooked meal in the home of a local family.”
 Similarly, you’ll be traveling with international groups on most tours.
 You can get an intimate experience with small groups of travelers, benefit from the expertise of local Chief Experience Officers (CEOs) and get inside access to great destinations.

 How to find the right trip for you